There will be a Eucharist Service to celebrate Harvest

 The PCC have agreed to have Eucharist services on the first Sunday of each month.
-This will be reviewed re. additional services as we navigate our way beyond lockdown.
+This will be reviewed re. additional services as lockdown restrictions ease.

 Eucharist Service on Easter Sunday 2021